Go-Browse: Training Web Agents with Structured Exploration: Data Collection

 \section{Data Collection}

-We collect a dataset (\gobrowsedataset) by running \gobrowse on the WebArena benchmark \cite{webarena}, which consists of 5 self-hosted websites, representing clones of common domains: Shopping Admin (CMS), Shopping, Reddit, Gitlab, and Map.
-We explore 20 different URLs for each of the five domains, collecting tasks across 100 distinct URLs in total.
-While our evaluation focuses on these specific domains, we note that \gobrowse is a general-purpose algorithm that makes no assumptions tying it to WebArena: the same data collection pipeline can be run on other websites of interest.
+We collect a dataset (\gobrowsedataset) by running \gobrowse on the WebArena benchmark \citep{webarena}, which consists of 5 self-hosted websites, representing clones of common domains: Shopping Admin (CMS), Shopping, Reddit, Gitlab, and Map.
+We explore 20 different URLs for each of the five domains, collecting tasks across 100 distinct URLs.
+While our experiments focus on these domains, we note that the same data collection pipeline can be run on other websites of interest.